Lady L: Production

 MGM spent $2 million on pre-production for the film before cancelling the project.

 It was later restarted as an international co-production between France, Italy and the United Kingdom.
 Castle Howard in Yorkshire was used for the shooting of some scenes.
 Interiors were shot at the Victorine Studios in Nice.

+In a January 24, 1965 article in The New York Times, headlined “At Home with Lady L,” Ustinov and the cast discuss various aspects of the production, while filming in France.
+Ustinov explains that one of reasons for the years-long delay in bringing the story to the screen was the grim ending.
+“On paper, this scene, the book's climax, has the proper macabre touch,” Ustinov says, but it was feared that theater audiences would burst out laughing.
+After years of debate, Ustinov himself produced the solution: Cut it.

 Release

 The film had its world premiere at the Empire, Leicester Square in the West End of London on 25 November 1965.